EduAshishPatil/HtmlCssPractice2/README.md

 # HtmlCssPractice2
-Normal website for laptops only.
+Tried normal website for laptops only.
+Not responsive site.